sezan92/sezan92.github.io/_posts/2024-02-09-RL-course1-w4-blog.md

 That is why the dynamic programming approach is the best.
 But here is a caveat!
 We **assumed** we know the model dynamics!
 What if we do not?!!
 We can explain those in later chapters!
 ## Reference
+[1] All of the images on the equations are screenshots from the Course video.

+[2] The equation 6 is from the [lilianweng blog](https://lilianweng.github.io/posts/2018-02-19-rl-overview/#dynamic-programming)

+[3] The Intuition on the Policy Iteration with the car is drawn in Excalidraw.